tianyuanzoe/autogluon-assistant/README.md

 ## Usage

 Before launching AutoGluon Assistant (AG-A), ensure that the data files (dataset csv files, the dataset descriptions and task descriptions) are placed in the correct structure within the data directory.
 This setup is necessary for AG-A to run successfully.
-Here we'll demo using a dataset from a Kaggle Competition.
+Below is a demo using a toy dataset from the Titanic Kaggle Competition.

 ```
 .